Apple Intelligence

 The overall shape of the 2nd generation and 3rd generation AirPods are similar, but the 3rd generation AirPods are designed to put the sound more directly into the ear canal than even the 2nd generation; provided that your ears can fit the newer shape of the 3rd generation AirPods.

-Even though the 3rd generation AirPods do indeed it in my ears, they do not sit as comfortably as the 2nd generation.
+Even though the 3rd generation AirPods do indeed fit in my ears, they do not sit as comfortably as the 2nd generation.
 The 2nd generation AirPods seem to just have an overall better fit where they rest easily on my ears.
 Meanwhile, the 3rd generation AirPods tend to stick out a bit more.
 The 3rd generation still fit in my ears, just not as well.
-As a tip, be sure to twist them forward after you have put them in your ears, this should help them fitting.
+As a tip, be sure to twist them forward after you have put them in your ears, this should help them fit a bit better.

 Your experience may vary though, depending on the shape of your ears.
 The fit it not the only thing that will take some time to adjust to, the controls might take some time to get accustom to as well.